 I just love CeCe’s Veggie Noodle Company because they make eating your veggies in a fun, new way easy.
 They’ve got spiralized zucchini, butternut squash, and sweet potatoes.
 I especially love that some of the noodles are even cut “fettuccine” style for a thicker noodle.
 They’ve recently added the riced cauliflower and broccoli, which I just love.
 It’s one less step to do to get dinner on the table.
 And, I don’t know about you other mommy’s out there, but that is BIG for me.
 Plus, my kids, like CeCe, love to eat their veggies this way!!
 DOUBLE MOM WIN.

-If you are like me and love a good enchilada… try this enchilada in a bowl style dish I have here today.
+If you are like me and love a good enchilada… try this Whole30 Beef Enchilada Skillet I have here today.
 It’s so easy and just packed full of flavor plus, it’s super filling!

 - 1 lb. ground beef